-The Haupers are often asked how they have been successful in a competitive industry with such a high cost of capitalization.
+The Haupers are often asked how they have been successful in a competitive industry with such a high capitalization cost.
 They credit their focus on manufacturing the highest quality products, on their customers, and on their employees.

 Focus on Quality

-One of the things that sets SPM apart is that they aren’t afraid to invest in anything that will help them improve the quality of their products.
+One of the things that set SPM apart is that they aren’t afraid to invest in anything that will help them improve the quality of their products.

-Another thing that differentiates SPM is their focus on aesthetics.
+Another thing that differentiates SPM is its focus on aesthetics.
 Even when aesthetics aren’t on the blueprint, they know the instruments need to be beautiful because doctors and dentists want something that looks nice.
-In this way, they produce parts and instruments that their customers can’t get anywhere else.
+In this way, they produce parts and instruments their customers can’t get anywhere else.

 Focus on Customers

-Joe Haupers, brother of Mike, has been with the company 36 years and has been the Head of Sales for much of that time.
-He understands the customer on a deep level and can describe many instances where SPM went above and beyond to ensure their success.
+Joe Haupers, brother of Mike, has been with the company for 36 years and has been the Head of Sales for much of that time.
+He deeply understands the customer and can describe many instances where SPM went above and beyond to ensure their success.

 SPM sets its customers up for success by working with them during the design phase to ensure that their parts are cost-effective for them and for the company.
 Design for manufacturing (DFM) practices allow SPM to collaborate with customers during the early stages of product development when it’s easy to make changes for ease of manufacturing.